 Inflation Risk Definition

-Inflation Risk commonly refers to the situation in which the prices of goods and services increase more than expected or inversely such situation results in the same amount of money resulting in less purchasing power.
+Inflation Risk commonly refers to how the prices of goods and services increase more than expected or inversely, such situation results in the same amount of money resulting in less purchasing power.
 Inflation Risk is also known as Purchasing Power Risk.

 Examples of Inflation Risk

 Let’s understand the same with the help of a few examples:

 Mr. A working in a Law firm, intends to retire at the age of 50 years.
 He is currently 30 years of age and has 20 more years before the age at which he wants to retire.
 He is now saving $5000 every year and wants to save $200000 to buy a house by the end of 20 years.

 The same objective can be achieved by investing in a low-risk investment strategy delivering a 6% -7% return.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 Now let’s assume the Inflation rate is 4%, which means the purchasing power of money gets reduced each year by 4% or other words, the House he intends to purchase gets the appreciation of 4% each year,